U.S. Government Rental Car Program

 The Agreement covers military members and Federal Government civilian employees when in an official travel status and authorized to rent a vehicle by the Government when the vehicle is rented from a participating company/location when either the government rate or the Government Administrative Rate Supplement (GARS) is charged.
 (Both should be charged to the rental).

-Federal employees can and should secure government rates under the Agreement by making reservations through their Commercial Travel Office, Defense Travel System, Travel Management Center, or E-Gov Travel Service.
+Federal employees can and should secure government rates under the Agreement by making reservations through their Travel Management Center, Defense Travel System, Travel Management Center, or E-Gov Travel Service.
 Travelers may also obtain rates directly through the rental car company website, toll free numbers or walk-up services, however, you must ensure that you are booking a government rate and GARS is included.

 - Government travelers are encouraged to sign up for the U.S. Government Frequent Renter Program which allows participants to earn rewards while ensuring that they receive the benefits of the U.S. Government Rental Car program without needing to worry if they are renting under the provisions of the program or have the correct government rate.
 These programs also ensure travelers are not offered additional insurance or services, can minimize reservation errors encountered at time of rental, and may offer additional user benefits such as counter by-pass or dedicated check-in lines.